defactor-com/documentation/docs/pools/smart-contracts/counterparty-pools-contract/introduction.md

 `Pools.sol` this contract allows users to create, manage, and interact with funding pools using `ERC20`, `ERC721`, and `ERC1155` tokens.

+## Contract versions

+This contract has two versions, the first one is the `default` version where anyone can create a pool by paying 200 tokens in the base token of the contract.
+On the other hand, the second version only allows the creation of the pool to the contract admin who is the only borrower.

+First, the version where anyone can create their pools will be detailed, and at the end the differences with the `admin-only` version will be contrasted.

 ## Pool

 The pool is a structure that keeps track of total committed, total rewarded, who the borrower is (pool creator), and other information that are essential for the proper functioning of the contract.